ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} are certified to support your SAP HANA and SAP NetWeaver workloads.
 For more information, see [SAP-certified infrastructure](https://www.ibm.com/cloud/sap/certified-infrastructure){: external}.

+ ### VMware-certified servers
+{: #vmware-certified-servers}

+{{site.data.keyword.BluSoftlayer_full}} provides the unique capability for you to provision dedicated {{site.data.keyword.baremetal_short}} so you can deploy your own VMware-based private cloud.
+For more information, see [Getting started with VMware](/docs/vmware?topic=vmware-vmware-getting-started).

 ## Available options for bare metal servers
 {: #options-for-bare-metal-servers}
 {{site.data.keyword.cloud_notm}} has {{site.data.keyword.baremetal_short}} options that you can customize to fit your needs.